 Media Services is seeing greater need for the technical skills of Media Systems Technicians to perform the specialized work associated with the district-wide technology refresh of classroom and learning spaces, as well as the increasingly technical operation of district media equipment.

 This has caused reliance on STNC Media Technicians to meet the increased demand for the sophisticated work to accomplish the design, fabrication, installation, maintenance, and repair of media systems and equipment across the five district locations.

 At the same time, while there is a large boom in the use of videos for instruction and district business, the need for traditional video production editing and videoconferencing coordination are anticipated to decrease as new technologies increase in usage.
-The introduction of new capabilities that allow live-streaming enhanced by mobile cameras using wireless, highdefinition video transmission bring the potential to reduce the amount of production labor required to support event videotaping and minimize post-production requirements.
+The introduction of new capabilities that allow live-streaming enhanced by mobile cameras using wireless, high-definition video transmission bring the potential to reduce the amount of production labor required to support event videotaping and minimize post-production requirements.

 Concurrently, increased availability of video production and event streaming support through 3C Media, and increased options for videoconferencing, may further reduce demand for traditional production and conferencing services provided by production tech staff.

 Another way Media Services is responding to increased faculty demand for classroom and instructional technology support through improved training of an increased student workforce.
 This low-cost solution will allow Media Services to rapidly respond to instructor requests for classroom technology support.
-The last pre-pandemic year showed a dramatic increase in classroom support hours logged, more than 33% from the previous year, and post-pandemic era support has not declined.
+The last pre-pandemic year showed a dramatic increase in classroom support hours logged, more than 33% from the previous year, and post-pandemic era support has not declined, but has fully bounced back.

 A final area of significant increase has been in digital media accessibility requirements for live events and posted content.
 The imperative to ensure both copyright compliance of audio and video captured and provide comprehensive captioning of posted videos is a multi-tiered and complex process that intersects with the Media Librarian's research and various technical components.
 This position also supports live production functions that intersect with the production team, such as web conferencing account provisioning, setup and production of live webinars, and accessibility of those.
-Presently our 47.5% Media Resources Specialist assists with such efforts, but the projected growth exceeds our current staffing model, so services will be reviewed and scaled back if funding does not permit increasing back to 50% (\$6,500).
+Historically our 47.5% Media Resources Specialist assisted with such efforts, but the projected growth exceeds our current staffing model, so services were reviewed and scaled back since funding did not permit increasing back to 50% (\$6,500).
 This part-time Media Resources Specialist has primary responsibility for scheduling and operating Zoom webinars, coordinating with live captioners, ensuring copyright compliance and ondemand captioning services for all posted videos, digitizing analog media and creating videos for public use would extend their schedule to 20 hours per week in an effort to manage the growing events, production and administrative needs to ensure full digital media accessibility as a continued area of growth.
 (Historically this position was a 60% FTE role, but was scaled back in a previous year to 47.5% due to budget reductions, and is currently at 19 hours per week; it may need to be reevaluated amid the proposed department reorg.)
+This part-time position is on the docket to be eliminated as of July 1st, 2024 to meet AAC budget targets, so further shuffling of resources is underway in other areas to cover support needs where practical or eliminate from the department's ongoing service portfolio.